 In 2013, the Kirby Corporation's Philadelphia Operation also known as River Associates Incorporated.
 Was acquired by the Vane Brothers Company of Baltimore, Maryland.
 Where the tug retained her name.

-Originally powered by two, Detroit Diesel 12V71 diesel engines For a rated 1,800 horsepower.
-In 2014, the Vane Brothers Company repowered her with two, Tier II compliant, Cummins K38-M diesel engines.
-For a rated 2,000 horsepower.
+Originally powered by two, Detroit Diesel 12V71 diesel engines and rated 1,800 horsepower.
+In 2014, the Vane Brothers Company re powered her with two, Tier II compliant, Cummins K38-M diesel engines.
+She is a twin screw tug, rated at 2,000 horsepower.